 There are, by my count, at least seven levels of fried chicken.
 The worst of them is good; the best, which I waited forty-four years to find, led to what can only be called an out-of-body experience.
 Let’s start at …

 Some kids are notoriously picky eaters, and serving them a food as unique as eggplant may seem like a daunting task.
 Eggplant has many nutritional benefits, however, making the task worth the effort.
 Grilling provides an easy, quick method of cooking eggplant, allowing you to devote more time to serving it creatively.
-Add this to my Recipe Box.

 Benefits of Eating Eggplant